dougeby/IntuneDocs/InTuneDocs/DeployUse/previous-intune-releases.md

 	* Secure Boot
 	* Code Integrity

-	Read [Manage device compliance policies for Microsoft Intune](manage-device-compliance-policies-for-microsoft-intune.md) for more details on the device health setting, collected data points, and the health attestation report.
+	Read [Introduction to device compliance policies for Microsoft Intune](introduction-to-device-compliance-policies-in-microsoft-intune.md) for more details on the device health setting, collected data points, and the health attestation report.
 The [HAS service details](https://msdn.microsoft.com/en-us/library/dn934876.aspx) explains the service in depth.

 * **Windows 10 Passport for Work Policy and certificate management** With Intune, you can [integrate with Microsoft Passport for Work](control-microsoft-passport-settings-on-devices-with-microsoft-intune.md), which is an alternative sign-in method for Windows 10 that uses Active Directory or an Azure Active Directory account to replace a password, smart card, or virtual smart card.
 Passport lets you use a user gesture to log in instead of a password.
 A user gesture might be a simple PIN, biometric authentication such as Windows Hello, or an external device such as a fingerprint reader.